apache/dolphinscheduler/docs/docs/en/guide/parameter/context.md

 ### HTTP

-Step 1: Drag an HTTP task, fill IN body for KEY, select OUT for IN/OUT, select VARCHAR for output data type, always select VARCHAR, nothing else.
+Drag an HTTP task, fill IN body for KEY, select OUT for IN/OUT, select VARCHAR for output data type, always select VARCHAR, nothing else.

 ![httpParam-1](../../../../img/httpParam/httpParam-1.png)

-Step 2: After adding an HTTP task type node, accept the parameters passed upstream.
+After adding an HTTP task type node, accept the parameters passed upstream.
 This time just add it in the Request Parameters section,

 ![httpParam-2](../../../../img/httpParam/httpParam-2.png)